Best Of16 min read

 Free SSL

-Daily Backups Plan-dependent ❌ (paid add-on on Basic) Plan-dependent
+Daily Backups Plan-dependent ❌ (paid on Basic) Plan-dependent

 Free CDN